Learning to Optimally Stop Diffusion Processes, with Financial Applications: Simulation studies: American put options

 \subsection{Learned value functions}

-With the choice of the parameter values in Table \ref{table: benchmark values}, we implement training for 1000 steps by the offline ML Algorithm \ref{algorithm_ML} and for 5000 steps by the online TD(0) Algorithm \ref{algorithm_TD0}.
+With the parameter values given in Table \ref{table: benchmark values}, we implement training for 1000 steps by the offline ML Algorithm \ref{algorithm_ML} and for 5000 steps by the online TD(0) Algorithm \ref{algorithm_TD0}.
 These are carried out within the PyTorch framework.
 Each algorithm spends about 0.5s for one step training on a Windows 11 PC with an Intel Core i7-12700 2.10 GHz CPU and 32GB RAM by CPU computing only.

 Figure \ref{fig: value_functions_compare} shows the learning results by Algorithms \ref{algorithm_ML} and \ref{algorithm_TD0} regarding the exploratory value functions at six selected decision time points $t\in\{t_l: l=0, 10, 20, 30, 49\}=\{0, 0.2, 0.4, 0.6, 0.8, 0.98\}$.
 In each panel, we plot five lines with the stock price ranging from zero to twice the initial stock price.
 The solid red line (with label ``Option'') shows the theoretical (omniscient) values of $v(t,x)-g(x)$ derived by finite difference.
 The dotted solid blue, orange and green lines (with label ``Dong (2024)'', ``ML'' and ``TD(0)'') are respectively the outputs $v-g$ from the NN by the TD error algorithm in \cite{dong2023randomized} and by the ML and TD(0) algorithms in this paper.
 The dotted yellow vertical line (with label ``$S^{*}$'') refers to the specific stock price that separates the stopping and continuation regions at each time, which is also derived by finite difference.